robj/varnish-cache-streaming/doc/sphinx/reference/vcl.rst

 been retrieved from the backend, before it is entered into the cache.
 In other words, they are available in vcl_fetch:

 beresp.do_stream
   Deliver the object to the client directly without fetching the whole object into varnish.
-If this request is pass'ed it will not be stored in memory.
-As of Varnish Cache 3.0 the object will marked as busy as it is delivered so only client can access the object.
+If this request is pass'ed it will not be stored in memory (up to *stream_pass_bufsize*).

+beresp.stream_pass_bufsize
+  When passing and streaming, do not use more than this amount of cache space.

 beresp.do_esi
   Boolean.
 ESI-process the object after fetching it.
 Defaults to